zxuejing/gpdb/gpdb-doc/markdown/ref_guide/modules/pgvector/pgvector.html.md

 - The Greenplum query optimizer (GPORCA) does not support `ivfflat` and `hnsw` vector indexes.
 Queries on tables that utilize these index types fall back to the Postgres-based planner.
 - Append-optimized tables cannot use vector indexes.
 - The size of (a vector) index can be larger than the table size.
+- Parallel index creation is temporarily unsupported on Greenplum.

 ## <a id="addtl_refs"></a>Additional References